Parsafrr/chess/README.md

 This repository contains a small JavaScript chess engine and UI scaffold.
 It implements piece movement generation, game state, and simple AI (minimax / alpha-beta variants).

+Disclaimer: This project was created for educational and recreational purposes and is incomplete.
+Use it as a learning reference rather than a production-ready engine.

 ## What you'll find

 - `piece.js` — Piece class and move generation helpers.